Fishermans Bend, Port Melbourne

 The delivery of key roads through the precinct will also form part of Stage 1 works and serve to activate the precinct, in particular the establishment of an East/West boulevard through the site linking Salmon Street and Todd Road, and creating an interface with the delivery of a new public park.

 The precinct will encourage collaboration between industry and academia, with the University of Melbourne leading the way.
-Fishermans Bend will house the University of Melbourne’s new engineering and design campus from 2025 and the innovation precinct is forecast to be capable of supporting up to 30,000 STEM jobs by 2051.
+Fishermans Bend will house the University of Melbourne’s new engineering and design and advanced manufacturing campus from 2026 and the innovation precinct is forecast to be capable of supporting up to 30,000 STEM jobs by 2051.

 Development Victoria acquired the former General Motors Holden (GMH) site in Port Melbourne in 2017 when it was a vacant industrial site.